The Teacher Supplies and Classroom Systems I Can’t Do Without

 I use the butterfly the most.
 I was really surprised when my cat stamp arrived in the mail and it was the size of my palm!
 Even high school students light up when they get a stamp on their work.

 A notebook supports the organizational system I use in class, and is part of a daily classroom routine.
 I display the directions and students get to work updating their Table of Contents (TOC) in the front of their notebook, handing back papers, gluing in, and checking their grade online.
 If students are missing a page, they can go to the Extra Copies bin to get caught up.
-Usually we do this when they come into class, but it can be done at any time in the lesson.
+Time for organization takes place daily.
+It can be right after an activity, or at the end of the period.
+Even when they first come into class.
+Sometimes updating their TOC is a good beginning of class activity instead of a warm-up.
 This is also a good time to connect with students that need a little extra attention, like if they have missing work.

 #9 Prizes

 My Class Points and Raffle System is indispensable to my classroom management style.
-I need to dedicate an entire blog post to it!
-But the gist is that I use raffle tickets and prizes as motivation for academic performance and good behavior.
-When the class reaches 20 points, we have a Raffle.
+The gist is that I give praise and encouragement as motivation for academic performance and good behavior.
+I use class points and raffle tickets for positive reinforcement.
+When the class reaches 20 points, we have a raffle and prize giveaway.
+To read more about class points, check out my blog posts Why Class Points is My Favorite Classroom Management Strategy and How to Implement Class Points as a System for Classroom Management.

 I buy prizes that are fun and inexpensive.
 Some of my students’ favorites are slap wrist bracelets, bouncy balls, rubber poppers, stickers, pencils, erasers, and Late Homework Passes.
 I have spent a pretty penny on prizes (say that 5 times fast!) over the years.
 I can’t help myself when I see a prize that I loved or wanted when I was a kid.
 For extra special prizes, I buy things at the Dollar Store (like Uno and magic towels) or on Amazon (like Emoji keychains and Iwako Japanese Puzzle erasers).
 I can even do a Raffle for free and just give away Late Homework Passes.
 I guarantee students will love it!